 8. Troubled Teen Programs are not all the same.

 - As a parent, if it sounds too good to be true, WALK AWAY.
 If a program is offering 90% success, question reality.
 Ask about the ownership of the program.
 If a program is too inexpensive they might not be paying their staff a living wage or their staff to student ratio is not the same as more comprehensive options.
 If they can not share with you a redacted treatment plan from another client -- RUN away.

 - Not all aspects of this “troubled teen” field is pretty - and many of the accusations leveled against it (poor training, lack of clinicians, lack of licensure or oversight) is historically true.
 However, things have improved dramatically in the last 20 years, with major advances in the last 10 years.
 Licensed programs have licensed clinicians & educators.
 NATSAP is moving towards 100% national accreditation compliance within the next few years.
 If a program does not have people from the state coming in to assess regularly and a national accrediting body -- find out why.
 Sophisticated programs are ready, willing & interested in allowing outside accrediting bodies on the campus.
 (Lear)

-This list is a one piece of the puzzle in shedding light on previous mistakes so that the field can move forward, continuing to grow and evolve, with transparency and integrity.
+- This list is one piece of the puzzle in shedding light on previous mistakes so that the field can move forward, continuing to grow and evolve, with transparency and integrity.

-Another piece of the puzzle is that the professional associations have begun to mature, evolve, and change.
+- Another piece of the puzzle is that professional associations have begun to mature, evolve, and change.